Oceantalks/Sista-Versen/README.md

-Sista versen is a music-player-project, it is not really complete.
+Sista versen is a music-player-project, it has some bugs, but follow the instructions and it will work well.

 1. Run the application in your IDE Eclipse, Netbean or intelliJ